SQream/sqream_docs/guides/migration/csv.rst

     );

-4. Load the data with COPY FROM
+4. Bulk load the data with COPY FROM
 ====================================

 The CSV is a standard CSV, but with two differences from SQream DB defaults: